-Certificates, issued to the intermediate certification authorities and certificates issued by Certum CA or Certum Trusted Network CA to other authorities and entities contain the extension certificatePolicies.
 Certificates issued to other CAs are subject to the exclusive control of Certum.
 Also, issuing of end user certificates by these authorities is exclusively under control of the Certum.
 None of these authorities to which have been issued certificates cannot act as Registration Authority, either themselves issue certificates to end users.